shotttik/tor_selenium/readme.md

 ### Chrome browser will be run three times to check IP addresses is changed and it really works!

 # ATTENTION:
-### `You can also specify countr IP addresses if you want to you to make some changes into tor files `
+### `You can also specify country IP addresses,you need make some changes into tor files `
 > sudo nano /etc/tor/torrc

 #### for example if you want to make it france add the following code in the end of torrc file, also you can use multiple countrys ip {fr,gr} ....